Draxeytina/Covid-19-data/README.md

-# Reddit
+# Covid-19-Data
-An single-paged application that utilizes the Reddit API to alert users of the top 50 stocks discussed on Wallstreetbets.
-Data is refreshed at 15 min intervals and user can ascertain sentiments about a particular stock.
+An single-paged application that utilizes real-time covid data from the API.
+A user can view statistics according to country.
 Built with React and Redux.
 ## Built With
 - React
 - Redux